Skip to content

 • Fine lines and wrinkles: collagen increases through derma rolling and can help give your skin a tight look.

-• Hyperpigmentation: skincare products you use can cause different effects on your skin tone.
-By helping with even absorption of topical products, derma rollers can give your skin a uniform appearance.
+• Hyperpigmentation: The skincare products you use can have different effects on your skin tone.
+Derma rollers can give your skin a uniform appearance by helping with the absorption of topical products.

 • Acne scars: the micro-trauma caused by the derma roller signals your body to send healing and growth factors to the area, which can help heal acne scars (along with bigger scars).